shawn-nyk/tp/docs/DeveloperGuide.md

 **Alternatives considered**

-* **Alternative 1 (current choice)**: `EditProfileCommand` interact with the model solely and not directly with model's internal components: `ProfileItemList` and `FilteredProfileItemList`.
+* **Alternative 1 (current choice)**: Logic components interact with the model interface solely and not directly with model's internal components: `profileList` and `FilteredList` in the `profileList`.
   * Pros:
     * This obeys the Law of Demeter which stresses for components to avoid interacting directly with internal components of other objects.
-This reduces coupling which increases testability as `EditProfileCommand` only requires one model stub as opposed to more objects stubs for testing.
+This reduces coupling which increases testability as `EditProfileCommand` only requires one model stub as opposed to more objects stubs of the model for testing.
-    * This also increases maintainability as `EditProfileCommand` only has to be concerned with the methods that `Model` provides and not the other implementation details should they be subjected to change.
+    * This also increases maintainability as `EditProfileCommand` only has to be concerned with the methods that `Model` interface provides and not the other implementation details should they be subjected to change.
   * Cons:
-    * This increases code volume within `Model` as the model need to hold every method to interact with all the collections it contains.
+    * This increases code volume within `Model` as the model interface needs to hold every method to interact with all the collections it contains.

-* **Alternative 2 (used in v1.2)**: Due to the presence of other collections such as `companyList` in the model, the `filteredProfileLists` and `profileList` are both retrieved from the model within the `EditProfileCommand` and then the `setItemList()` operation is called directly on the `profileList` to update its value.
+* **Alternative 2 (used in v1.2)**: The model acts as a container for its collections, allowing clients to retrieve these collections and directly operate on it.
+For example, `FilteredList` and `profileList` are both retrieved from the model from within the `EditProfileCommand` and then the `setItemList()` operation is called directly on the `profileList` to update its value.

   ```
   model.getProfileList().setItem(profileItemToEdit, EditedProfileItem)